mtwyford/TwyPi/README.md

 It was a dark and stormy night,
-It was a dark and sormy night.
+It was a dark and stormy night.